DeanS3/HowToHub/README.md

-LAST UPADATED: MARCH 26, 2013
+LAST UPADATED: MARCH 27, 2013

 I made the site available using github pages(http://deans3.github.com/HowToHub/index.html).
 It should ask you to log in using your facebook account through a modal popup on the home page.
+Right now the enter site button is disabled, I am working on code that would check to see if a user is logged in and if they are it would enable the button.
+The other pages are accessible through gh-pages by typing their name in place of index(user, form, etc).

+Right now there is no functionality on the user page outside of the updating list of HOW TO videos from youtube in the side bar.
+I am looking to add the ability to upload images and have people comment below them.

+By friday there should be options to send email to join up for mailing list and if I can figure it out then the ability to like and share the uploaded images to facebook will be added too.

 HowToHub
 ========